gabebw/save-your-vines/README.md

 ## Adding new lines

-If you've liked some Vines since running this script, run the script again and it will create posts for only those new Vines:
+If you've liked some Vines since you last ran the script, run the script again and it will create posts for only those new Vines:

     ./did-it-for-the-vine.sh

+You can run it as often as you want!
+And best of all, it won't keep asking for your password.